Charles II of England: Restoration

-After the death of Cromwell in 1658, Charles's initial chances of regaining the Crown seemed slim; Cromwell was succeeded as Lord Protector by his son, Richard.
-However, the new Lord Protector had little experience of either military or civil administration.
-In 1659, the Rump Parliament was recalled and Richard resigned.
+After Oliver Cromwell's death in 1658, Charles's initial chances of regaining the Crown seemed slim; Cromwell was succeeded as Lord Protector by his son Richard but the new Lord Protector had little experience of either military or civil administration.
+In 1659, the Rump Parliament was recalled and Richard Cromwell resigned.
 During the civil and military unrest that followed, George Monck, the Governor of Scotland, was concerned that the nation would descend into anarchy.
-Monck and his army marched into the City of London, and forced the Rump Parliament to re-admit members of the Long Parliament who had been excluded in December 1648, during Pride's Purge.
+Monck and his army marched into the City of London, and forced the Rump Parliament to readmit members of the Long Parliament who had been excluded in December 1648, during Pride's Purge.
 Parliament dissolved itself, and there was a general election for the first time in almost 20 years.
 The outgoing Parliament defined the electoral qualifications intending to bring about the return of a Presbyterian majority.

 The restrictions against royalist candidates and voters were widely ignored, and the elections resulted in a House of Commons that was fairly evenly divided on political grounds between Royalists and Parliamentarians and on religious grounds between Anglicans and Presbyterians.
-The new so-called Convention Parliament assembled on 25 April 1660, and soon afterwards welcomed the Declaration of Breda, in which Charles promised lenience and tolerance.
+The so-called Convention Parliament assembled on 25 April 1660, and soon afterwards welcomed the Declaration of Breda, in which Charles promised lenience and tolerance.
 There would be liberty of conscience, and Anglican church policy would not be harsh.
 He would not exile past enemies nor confiscate their wealth.
 There would be pardons for nearly all his opponents except the regicides.
 Above all, Charles promised to rule in cooperation with Parliament.
 The English Parliament resolved to proclaim Charles king and invite him to return, a message that reached Charles at Breda on 8 May 1660.
 In Ireland, a convention had been called earlier in the year and had already declared for Charles.
 On 14 May, he was proclaimed king in Dublin.